 - Physical therapy to help with balance and mobility

-- Occupational therapy to help perform daily activities, including home evaluations
+- Occupational therapy to help perform daily activities, including guided community outings and home evaluations

 - Wound care to help in the healing, prevention, and management of wounds